-Social media channels and customer forums allow you to be more proactive.
+Social media channels and customer communities allow you to be more proactive.
 While they have their reactive components, because your organization does not own those channels, they require much more monitoring.
 You can create rules that notify you about conversations mentioning specific names.
-But you don’t necessarily need to engage them right away.
+But you don't necessarily need to engage them right away.
 Sometimes sitting back and listening can be more valuable.

 On the flip side, you also don't need to wait for the customer to initiate the conversation.
 Your service and support organization can also post updates about your product, or initiate conversations about it.

 The customer experience is happening more and more on multiple channels and the savvy businesses are opening up on those channels themselves.
 While this can seem like one more challenge to your team, adopting a multi-channel approach to support as well as making it possible for your support team to work on mobile platforms will make your support organization more effective and better able to turn support interactions into sales opportunities.

 The most important thing to remember when supporting multiple channels is that you need a unified tool to do it.
 As channels proliferate, the need to engage in them is not only a best business practice but also a criteria for success.

 Want to take advantage of multi-channel support but not lose your mind doing it?
 Sign up for Zendesk.
 You get a 30- day free trial and we have a lot of resources to help you see whether it's a good fit for you.
 Already have an account?
 Download one of our mobile apps today!

 15 Social Media Stats and Why Dealers Should Care, ISMDealers.com (November 9, 2010)